-The north of Japan is filled with celebrations in the colder months—with sculptures, fire-cleansing and snow slides making appearances from Akita to Nagano and everywhere in between.
+The north of Japan is filled with celebrations in the colder months—with sculptures, fire-cleansing and snow slides making appearances in places like Akita, Nagano and everywhere in between.
 As well as seeing incredible creations, you can combine your trip with some skiing or soaking in onsen towns if you choose them right!
+While buses and regular trains are an option, a JR Pass may be the best way to travel to some of the most distant ones.
 Here are some of the top alternative Japan winter festivals:

 Nozawa Onsen Dosojin Matsuri

 One of the three great fire festivals in Japan, the Nozawa Fire Festival is a spectacular sight with towering flames surrounded by snow.
-The shrine is built from local trees and villagers carry them down through the town before constructing the shaden.
-The local Kosuge Shrine sends a priest to bless the structure and endow it with a dosojin, a god who protects the foreign travelers.
+A shrine (shaden) is built from local trees, which villagers carry through the town before construction.
+The local Kosuge Shrine sends a priest to bless the structure and endow it with a dosojin, a god who protects foreign travelers.

 On the 15th of January each year, a battle takes place culminating in the shaden being set alight with burning torches.
 The ages of 25 and 42 are considered unlucky, therefore it is the village’s men of these ages who must participate in the festive fire-lighting.

 Sake is handed out and locals revel in the celebrations late into the night, so staying local is key if you want to join in!
-Accommodation in the area fills up fast, so be sure to book early if you want to attend—or consider staying somewhere nearby like Myoko and getting a shuttle to the event.
+Accommodation in the area fills up fast, so be sure to book early if you want to attend (Chouchinya and Lodge Matsuya are some decently priced and centrally located options).
+Or consider staying somewhere nearby like Myoko and getting a shuttle to the event.

 Getting to Nozawa Onsen Dosojin Matsuri

-From Tokyo you can catch the bullet train to Iiyama and from there hop on the local Iiyama line for Togarinozawa Onsen which takes 10 minutes.
-The journey costs just under ¥9,000 and is covered by the Japan Rail Pass.
+From Tokyo, catch the bullet train to Iiyama.
+From there, hop on the local Iiyama Line for Togarinozawa Onsen—it takes 10 minutes.
+The journey costs just under ¥9,000.
+It’s also covered by the Japan Rail Pass.

 Iwate Snow Festival